Finding and Resolving Compatibility Issues

 Tableau Cloud Compatibility

-Tableau Cloud is a secure, cloud-based solution for sharing, distributing and collaborating on content created in Tableau.
 Tableau Cloud servers are typically upgraded when a new major version of Tableau is released.
-When this happens, you need to consider how to maintain compatibility with your existing environment, which can contain Tableau Desktop installations, Tableau Bridge and any existing scripts or processes that use the Tableau command-line utilities, such as tabcmd and the Tableau data extract utility.
+When publishing workbooks and data sources to Tableau Cloud, the Tableau Cloud version will be the same as or later than Tableau Desktop and Tableau Prep Builder.
+As a result, compatibility issues are mitigated.
+However, consider compatibility with installations of Tableau Bridge and existing scripts or processes that use the Tableau command-line utilities, such as tabcmd and the Tableau data extract utility.

 For information on what constitutes a major upgrade, see Upgrade Tableau Desktop and Tableau Prep Builder.

-When to upgrade Tableau Desktop and Tableau Bridge to work with Tableau Cloud
+When to upgrade Tableau Desktop to work with Tableau Cloud

 After Tableau Cloud is upgraded to a new major version, you can still publish data sources and workbooks from earlier versions of Tableau Desktop.
 However, you’ll need to upgrade to the latest major version of Tableau Desktop to do the following: